wardbekker/travis-ci.github.com/docs/user/ci-environment.md

 * bundler
 * rake

-## How VM images are upgraded and deployed
+## How VM images are upgraded and deployed - TBD: update this section...?

 We currently use Vagrant to develop, test, build, export and import VM images (a.k.a "Vagrant boxes").
 Provisioning is automated using [Opscode